a-robu/toy-api/README.md

 # What is This?

-An experiment in rendering JSON responses with Jinja.
+An toy that renders JSON responses with Jinja.

 # Should I use this?